Did You Know These Secrets to Optimizing Video Thumbnails?

 Steps for Effective A/B Testing:

-2. Set Clear Objectives: Define what success looks like before initiating the test.
-This could involve setting a target CTR percentage or aiming for a specific increase in views.
+2. Set Clear Objectives: Decide what a win looks like before you start the test.
+This can mean picking a target click-through rate or going for more views.

 Interpreting Data from Tests